 The coronavirus pandemic is shining a bright light on the long-standing “homework gap” experienced by 12 million students in this country.
 The gap refers to those students who do not have internet access at home and are unable to complete their homework—at a time when over 70% of educators assign schoolwork that requires the internet.

 As a parent, how can I support learning at home?

-Recognizing that not all families or children will have the resources to access and leverage digital learning opportunities, PTAs should work with their local school and district to understand what plans are in place or are being developed to equitably support student learning during school closures.
-PTAs can (and should!) work with schools to help develop student learning plans during school closures and help communicate these plans to families.
+Recognizing that not all families or children will have the resources to access and leverage digital learning opportunities, PTAs should work with their local school and district to understand what plans are in place or are being developed to equitably support student learning.
+PTAs can (and should!) work with schools to help develop student distance learning plans and help communicate these plans to families.

-The International Society for Technology in Education (ISTE), has developed 10 Strategies for Online Learning During Coronavirus Outbreak.
+The International Society for Technology in Education (ISTE), has developed 10 Strategies for Online Learning During Coronavirus Outbreak (Published in March 2020).
 The Today Show has curated some free educational activities that students and families can engage in here.
 (To see distance-learning resources compiled by California State PTA, click here.)